 Dr. Von D. Mizell-Eula Johnson State Park

 Want to experience Florida’s southern coast in its natural state?
 Head along to Dr. Von D. Mizell-Eula Johnson State Park for a taste of the “real thing.”
-Tucked away just south of Port Everglades, this natural treasure is home to Broward County’s last undeveloped coastal ecosystem.
+Tucked away just south of Port Everglades on a barrier island, this natural treasure is home to Broward County’s last undeveloped coastal ecosystem.

 Want to stay above water?
 Paddle a canoe or kayak through a waterway lined by mangrove stands.
 Bring your camera to snapshots of local wildlife.
 When you’re ready to take a break, fire up the barbecue and set yourself down for a picnic.
 Want to linger?
 Stay on and enjoy the park’s festive nightly bonfire.

 Gulfstream Park Racing and Casino

 Want to catch some equine action?
 Trot on over to the Gulfstream Park Racing and Casino to take it all in.
 Up and running since 1939, Gulfstream Park has become one of the most-visited racing destinations in the United States.
 Set between Fort Lauderdale and Miami International Airport in Hallandale Beach, the park has been home to some of the world’s top thoroughbred Triple Crown contenders.

 The action doesn’t stop at the track.
 For a change of pace, head over to the casino and try your hand at a slot machine or poker table.
 Looking for other attractions to explore around Hallandale Beach?
 You’ve got plenty!
 Browse the impressive Village at Gulfstream Park, one of South Florida’s premier visitor destinations.

 This breezy open-air mall features signature home design stores, art galleries, boutiques, restaurants—and even a bowling alley.
 Enjoy a buffet of attractions, kid-friendly activities, live music, and in-store classes and workshops.
 The day will race by!